 As actress Olivia de Havilland (played by Catherine Zeta-Jones) explains in Feud’s first episode, “Feuds aren’t about hate, they’re about pain.”
 (De Havilland should know a thing or two about feuds.
 She and her own sister, the actress Joan Fontaine, feuded for years over Oscars and men, among other things.)

 The greatest setback for Crawford and Davis is that they are women attempting to stage a comeback in a Hollywood run by chauvinist men.
 The only place where Feud falls short is when it tries to make that point too clearly.
-A conversation on female buying power between Crawford’s right hand woman Mamacita (Jackie Hoffman) and Aldrich’s ambitious assistant Pauline Jameson (Allison Wright) seems especially contrived.
+A conversation on female buying power between Crawford’s right hand woman Mamacita (Jackie Hoffman) and Aldrich’s ambitious assistant Pauline Jameson (Alison Wright) seems especially contrived.

 Feud’s greatest strength is its ability to deftly draw the complicated relationships between brand and personal identities.
 What if Coke and Pepsi were real people with real feelings?